Peaceminusone

 Peaceminusone (stylized as PEACEMINUSONE) is a Korean fashion line founded by G-Dragon and Gee Eun in October 2016.
-The label produces clothing items such as jackets, tops, hats and shoes, as well accessories, headphones and shoes.
+The label produces clothing items such as jackets, tops, hats and shoes, as well as accessories and headphones.

 The label has collaborated with various labels and fashion houses, notably, Nike, Vogue, Colette, Chow Tai Fook, Redbull, Mickey Mouse and Giuseppe Zanotti.

 Peaceminusone name

 The name and logo "Peaceminusone" was first seen on his album Coup d'Etat that was released back in 2013.
 That is similar to peace sign with one line erased, to show the two letters 'G' and the 'D' that represent G-Dragon as well where the name came as "peace minus one".

 History

-The brand began its first creative experience with a limited exhibition in 2015 located in the Seoul Museum of Art called peaceminusone: Beyond the Stage.
-The exhibition was created to show the world that G-Dragon perceives and reflects upon human nature while also showing a perfect utopia as the world "peace" implies.
+The brand began its first creative experience with a limited exhibition in 2015 located in the Seoul Museum of Art called peaceminusone: Beyond the Stage The exhibition was created to show the world that G-Dragon perceives and reflects upon human nature while also showing a perfect utopia as the world "peace" implies.
 It also brought together both pop culture and modern art with collaborations between various artists and G-Dragon, as well as various items from BIGBANG videos.
 The exhibition features 200 works of art from 12 domestic and international artists including Michael Scoggins, Sophie Clements and James Clar.
 The show was held from June 6 to August 23.

 In October 2016, G-Dragon released officially online.
 Started as a streetwear brand that consists of a variety of t-shirts, hats, and accessories.
 The peaceminusone logo is often seen on these clothes along with the name with a line through it as well as a daisy.
 In 2017, the brand then start shown in a pop-up store in Seoul, with limited stores popping up around the world including Miami, Osaka, and Hong Kong.
 This brand has gained worldwide popularity with celebrities like Bella Hadid, Luhan, Fan Bingbing and Angelababy, who were spotted wearing a peaceminusone clothes.